Clangers: Storyline

 The Clangers was described by Postgate as a family in space.
 They were small creatures living in peace and harmony on – and inside – a small, hollow planet, far, far away: nourished by Blue String Pudding, and by Green Soup harvested from the planet's volcanic soup wells by the Soup Dragon.

 The word "Clanger" is said to derive from the sound made by opening the metal cover of one of the creatures' crater-like burrows, each of which was covered with an old metal dustbin lid, to protect against meteorite impacts (and space debris).
 In each episode there would be some problem to solve, typically concerning something invented or discovered, or some new visitor to meet.
 Music Trees, with note-shaped fruit, grew on the planet's surface, and music would often be an integral feature in the simple but amusing plots.
-In the Fishing episode, one of the Cheese Trees provided a cylindrical five-line staff for notes taken from the Music Trees.
+In the "Fishing" episode, one of the Cheese Trees provided a cylindrical five-line staff for notes taken from the Music Trees.

 Postgate provided the narration, for the most part in a soft, melodic voice, describing and accounting for the curious antics of the little blue planet's knitted pink inhabitants, and providing a "translation", as it were, for much of their whistled dialogue.
 Postgate claimed that in reality when the Clangers' were whistling, they were "swearing their little heads off".

 Production

 Clangers and Iron Chicken puppets at the V&A Museum of Childhood in 2016.

 The first of the 26 episodes (aired as two series of 13 programmes each) was broadcast on BBC1 from 16 November 1969.
 The last edition of the second series was transmitted on 10 November 1972.

-However, there was also one final programme, a seven-minute election special entitled Vote for Froglet, broadcast on 10 October 1974 (the day of the General Election).
-Oliver Postgate said in a 2005 interview that he wasn't sure whether the 1974 special still existed, and it has been referred to as a "missing episode".
+There was also one final programme, a seven-minute election special entitled Vote for Froglet, broadcast on 10 October 1974 (the day of the General Election).
+Oliver Postgate said in a 2005 interview that he was not sure whether the 1974 special still existed, and it has been referred to as a "missing episode".
 In fact the whole episode is available from the British Film Institute.

-The original Mother Clanger puppet was stolen in 1972.
-Today, Major Clanger and the second Mother Clanger are on display at the Rupert Bear Museum.
+The original Mother Clanger puppet was stolen in 1972, but was returned in 2026 by the thief's son and put on display with the other puppets at the Beaney House of Art and Knowledge in Canterbury.

 The Clangers grew in size between the first and last episodes, to allow Firmin to use an Action Man model figure in the episode "The Rock Collector".

 BBC's CBeebies channel and the American pre-school channel, Sprout, produced a new series for broadcasting in their 2015 schedules, with Michael Palin narrating in place of the late Oliver Postgate.
-Sprout were major funders and co-producers having commissioned the series in tandem with the BBC, with William Shatner narrating.
+Sprout were major funders and co-producers having commissioned the series in tandem with the BBC, with William Shatner narrating the Sprout version.